midas-network/covid19-smh-research/README.md

 model projections for collective insights.
 Scenarios have been designed in consultation with academic modeling teams and government agencies (e.g., CDC).

-### Disparities Round Phase 1: Can we accurately predict COVID-19 death disparities by race/ethnicity?
+### Heterogeneities Round Phase 1: Can we accurately predict COVID-19 death heterogeneities by race/ethnicity?

 In Phase 1, teams will calibrate to case and death data by race/ethnicity from 5/1/2020 – 11/14/2020 and project forward to 11/15/2020 – 4/3/2021 in a single